 Petitioning Courses to Fulfill Major Requirements

-- Students may petition a maximum of ten units to count towards the major.
-Transfer students may petition up to twenty units.
+- Students may petition a course toward the major.
+There is a limit of 25 units of outside the major coursework allowed and petitioned courses would count toward that 25 unit maximum.
 All petitions must be submitted for review to the undergraduate administrator and approved by the Director of Undergraduate Studies.
 All University transfer courses must also be petitioned in the department in order to count for the major.
 The petition form can be found on our website.

 - Directed reading and Oxford tutorial units require a petition and may only be applied towards related coursework units.
 These units may not be used to fulfill a depth requirement, and no more than 10 units of directed reading and Oxford tutorial units may count toward the required 70 Political Science units for the major.
 The specific directed reading petition can be found on our website.

-- Stanford in Washington (SIW) courses and Oxford tutorials may be listed on your proposal but will need final approval by submitting a petition form, which requires: a final letter grade n your transcript, syllabus, and coursework.
+- Stanford in Washington (SIW) courses not already listed on the approved cognate course list and Oxford tutorials may be listed on your proposal but will need final approval by submitting a petition form, which requires: a final letter grade on your transcript, syllabus, and coursework.

 - Directed readings may be listed on your proposal but will need approval before you register for the directed reading units in a given quarter.
 Students must submit a directed reading petition to the undergraduate administrator by the first Friday of the quarter in which they are enrolling in the directed reading.
-This petition requires a faculty supervisor signature, project description, and method of evaluation.
+This petition requires a faculty supervisor signature, project description, and method of evaluation (large research paper, response papers, etc. agreed upon with the supervising faculty member).
 If approved, the student will receive a permission number to enroll in the directed reading for that quarter.

 Course Number System:

 - 100-199 Intermediate Undergraduate Lecture Courses